EarthyScience/SINDBAD/docs/src/pages/develop/overview.md

 1. **Basic Usage**
    - Install SINDBAD and its dependencies
    - Set up your working environment
-   - Run your first simulation
+   - Run your first simulation from `examples/*` directories

 2. **Model Development**
    - Create new model approaches